GA-BEWD-2014/BEWD-2014/09_models_active_record/slides/slides_09.md

 Shirt Management app is an application we will build incrementally during class.

-The app allows users to manage their T-Shirts collection, and discover new T-Shirts that vendors are selling.
+The app allows users to manage their T-Shirts collection, by adding and deleting shirts to the database.

 For this lesson we will add a basic T-Shirt Model.